JonathanPorta/dotfiles-1/README.md

     ./install -n

-This is useful when used with something like my `dotfiles` chef recipe which handles sync'ing with git already: https://github.com/joemiller/workstation-bootstrap/blob/master/cookbooks/dotfiles/recipes/default.rb
+This is useful when used with something like joes `dotfiles` chef recipe which handles sync'ing with git already: https://github.com/joemiller/workstation-bootstrap/blob/master/cookbooks/dotfiles/recipes/default.rb